michel-mata/IRMO.jl/README.md

 # Obtain attractors
 steady_states_detIC(path, parameters, norm, Ms, qs)
 ```
-Or the file `demo.jl`.

 The expected output is a folder `demo/SJ` containing the files:

-`f0.csv`: containing the 171 initial frequencies of the simulation.
+- `f0.csv`: containing the 171 initial frequencies of the simulation.

-`ss.csv`: containing the reached steady states after integration of such initial frequencies.
+- `ss.csv`: containing the reached steady states after integration of such initial frequencies.

-`coop.csv`: containing the cooperation level of a population in such steady state.
+- `coop.csv`: containing the cooperation level of a population in such steady state.

 Expected running time of demo with a single worker is 15 minutes.

 ## Instructions for use and reproduction of data
 For the evolutionary dynamics between $ALLC$, $ALLD$, and $DISC_{q,M}$ run: `interaction.jl`.